-Mitigation to conduct the Proposed Action outside of Steller sea lion critical habitat is a continuation from the 2016 GOA Final SEIS/OEIS.
-To accomplish this mitigation, the Navy adjusted the boundaries of the TMAA so it is situated outside of the Steller sea lion critical habitat designated by NMFS in 1993 (58 FR 45269).
-This will help the Navy avoid the potential for Steller sea lions from the Western Distinct Population Segment to be exposed to active sonar and explosives within their critical habitat for reproduction and foraging.
+To accomplish the mitigation to conduct the Proposed Action outside of Steller sea lion critical habitat, the Navy adjusted the boundaries of the TMAA so it is situated outside of the critical habitat designated by NMFS in 1993 (58 FR 45269).
+Within the Study Area, sonar and explosives are only conducted within the TMAA; therefore, this mitigation will continue to help the Navy avoid the potential for Steller sea lions from the Western DPS to be exposed to active sonar and explosives within their critical habitat for reproduction and foraging.

-The Navy developed new mitigation that is included in this SEIS/OEIS to issue seasonal awareness notification messages to alert ships and aircraft operating within the TMAA to the possible presence of increased concentrations of gray whales in their migration habitat from April 1 to August 31 and humpback whales on the continental shelf from June 1 to September 30.
-This mitigation will further help avoid or reduce potential impacts from vessel strikes and training activities on gray whales and humpback whales within the TMAA, which overlaps the biologically important gray whale migration habitat identified by Ferguson et al. (2015) and the NMFS-proposed critical habitat for humpback whale feeding.
+Mitigation to issue pre-event awareness messages will alert ships and aircraft operating within the TMAA to the possible presence of increased concentrations of large whales on the continental shelf and slope.
+This mitigation will further help avoid or reduce potential impacts from vessel strikes and training activities on large whale species, including, but not limited to, fin whale, blue whale, humpback whale, gray whale, North Pacific right whale, sei whale, minke whale, and sperm whale within areas of relatively higher animal concentrations; the biologically important gray whale migration habitat identified by Ferguson et al. (2015); and the NMFS-designated critical habitat for humpback whale feeding.